 - 9.1 IEvD invites eligible consultants to express their interest in providing the services above.
 Interested consultants must provide the following: - i.
 Information on availability for providing the requested services. - ii.
 Curriculum Vitae, including relevant publications and assignments; and - iii.
-Sample of similar works, certificates of assignments, and related references.
+Sample of similar works, certificates of assignments, and related references. - 9.2 Interested candidates are requested to submit their Expression of Interest (EOI) through the IsDB Procurement System using the email provided in the consultancy announcement.
+Template and instructions for submitting the EOI will be provided in the invitation for Expression of Interest (EOI).

-Interested candidates are requested to submit their Expression of Interest (EOI) through IsDB Procurement System through email message to: EOI Submissions - BCC2025-018 EVALUATION OF EDUCATION SECTOR INTERVENTIONS BY THE ISLAMIC DEVELOPMENT BANK <a href="https://doi.org/0.005/bdfe.isdb
+Interested candidates are requested to submit their Expression of Interest (EOI) through IsDB Procurement System through email message to: EOI Submissions - BCC2025-018 EVALUATION OF EDUCATION SECTOR INTERVENTIONS BY THE ISLAMIC DEVELOPMENT BANK 0d05bdfe.isdb.org@emea.teams.ms